Ronald E Day

 Chair, Information and Library Science

 - Ph.D. at State University of New York - Binghamton, 1990

-I am a professor in the Department of Information and Library Science, Director of the MLS Program, and the chair of the Department of Information and Library Science.
+I am a professor in the Department of Information and Library Science and the chair of the Department of Information and Library Science.

 My research is in the philosophy, history, politics, and culture of information, documentation, knowledge, and communication in the 20th and into the 21st centuries in the U.S. and Western Europe and in the discipline of Library and Information Science.

 The approach that I take is that of Critical Information Studies/ Critical Informatics.
 In this approach I use rhetorical, conceptual, and historical analyses.

 Along with many articles and book chapters, I have written Indexing it All: The Subject in the Age of Documentation, Information, and Data (MIT Press, 2014) and The Modern Invention of Information: Discourse, History, and Power (Southern Illinois University Press, 2001).
 I co-translated into English and co-edited the mid-twentieth century French documentalist Suzanne Briet's book,What is Documentation?
 And with Claire McInerney I co-edited the book Rethinking Knowledge Management: From Knowledge Objects to Knowledge Processes.

 - Knowledge Organization, Cultural Informatics, and Natural Informatics

 - Theory and history of documentation and library and information science

 - Critical algorithm theory